Project: NAMS. Latvian Identity and Knowledge Strategies as Resources for Societal Resilience

 Project funding: 948 600,00 EUR

-Funded by: Ministry of Education and Science, Republic of Latvia
+Funded by: Latvian Council of Science of the Ministry of Education and Science

-Project partners: Institute of Literature, Folklore and Art of the University of Latvia (ILFA UL, lead partner), the Faculty of Humanities of the University of Latvia, Latvian Academy of Culture (LAC).
+Project partners: Institute of Literature, Folklore and Art, University of Latvia, Faculty of Humanities, University of Latvia, Latvian Academy of Culture

 The project “Latvian Identity and Knowledge Strategies as Resources for Societal Resilience (NAMS)” is funded by the Ministry of Education and Science of the Republic of Latvia in the framework of the State Research Programme “Letonika for the Development of a Latvian and European Society” (SRP “Letonika”).
 The State Research Programme is administered by the Latvian Council of Science.